emilyantosch/shc_pr3_vl/databases/slides_1/main.typ

 == Where are we right now?
 #slide[
  - You just learnt how this lecture is going to work and what you can expect going forward.
-  - Next, we'll be discussing the basics of databases ]
+ - Next, we'll be discussing the basics of databases and the differences to database management systems.
+ - We'll learn about the history of databases
+ - And we'll find out, why we should be using databases in the first place.
+]

 #slide[